ixmanuel/creation-pods/README.md

 # Provision's pod
-A dependency management that procures objects for further construction.
+A dependency management per object that procures objects for further construction.

 ### Keywords
 dependencies, dependency injection, inversion control, factory method

 ### Goal
-Testable and maintainable code by avoiding the use of the new operator.
+Testable and maintainable code by avoiding to hard-code refeferences in methods.

 ### Benefits
-- Objects that instantiate other objects without "new" operator in their methods.
+- Programming based on contracts (interfaces, protocols or models).
-- Open dependency avoid a hard-coded one.
+- Switching default implementations with its versions and test objects.
-- Autonomus injection avoids global dependency-injection-container.
+- Avoiding a global dependency injection container.
-- Simple code, is maintainable code.
+- Creating dependency objects only in convenience constructors.

 ### Advantages of the language
-- Referencing of classes and interfaces with its namespace.
+- Referencing of classes and interfaces with its namespace (fqd).

 ### Alternatives
 - Usage of mapping or anonymous classes.